parkec3/waste_not_the_water/doc/Use_Cases.md

 3. The machine learning model outputs
    * Capacity fo the treatment plant
-   * Compare the inputs the user provide with the primary database, if there is a similar case in the database, Suggest the user to contact the existing plant for more information
+   * Compare the inputs the user provide with the primary database, if there is a similar case in the database and suggests the user to contact the existing plant for more information

 ### Third Use Case